file-format/Products/content/en/word-processing/go/unioffice/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with unioffice</h2>
-<p>The recommended way to unioffice into your project is by using <a href="https://github.com/unidoc/unioffice.git">GitHub</a>.
+<p>The recommended way to unioffice into your project is by using GitHub.
 Please use the following command for a smooth installation.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}